AnselZeng/sudoku/README.md

 # AT Soduko

-A React Sudoku simulator made in collaboration with @AnselZeng as an entry for xHacks 2021.
+A React Sudoku simulator made in collaboration with [Ansel Zeng](https://github.com/AnselZeng) as an entry for xHacks 2021.

 ### Introduction:
 * This was inspired by my frustration with not being able to find a good Sudoku webapp.